Some algebraic structures in KPZ universality: Introduction

 Through a dynamical renormalization analysis, based also on earlier studies on the stochastic Burgers equation by \cite{FNS77}, it was predicted that, in dimension one, the fluctuations of models within this class are governed by a $t^{1/3}$ scaling, while one expects to observe spatial correlations at scales $t^{2/3}$.
 Roughly speaking, this means that asymptotically for large time $t$, the solution to \eqref{KPZ} behaves as

-where $\mu$ is a macroscopic constant (which in the case of the KPZ solution turns out to be $1/24$) and $\mathfrak{h}(\cdot)$ is a random function.
+where the term $\mu t$ represents a macroscopic, deterministic behaviour and is model dependent and $\mathfrak{h}(\cdot)$ is a random function representing the fluctuations of the system.

 Even though the exponents $1/3$ and $2/3$ were predicted in \cite{KPZ86}, the arguments there do not allow for a prediction on the nature of the process $ \mathfrak{h}(\cdot)$.
-The indication of what this should be came through the analysis of discrete models, within the KPZ univerallity class, which showed the remarkable fact that the statistics of $\mathfrak{h}(\cdot)$ are related to statistics in random matrix theory.
-The first work that set the grounds of this link is the work of Baik-Deift-Johansson \cite{BDJ99} on the statistics of the {\it longest increasing subsequence in a random permutation} of length $n$ (also known as {\it ``Ulam's problem''}), which exhibited rigorously not only the $n^{1/3}$ scaling but also the link to the {\it Tracy-Widom GUE law}, which describes the asymptotic statistics of the largest eigenvalue of an ensemble of random, hermitian matrices with gaussian entries.
-At the same time the work of Pr\"ahofer and Spohn \cite{PS00, PS02} introduced the {\it Airy process} as the law of the process $\mathfrak{h}(\cdot)$.
+The indication of what this should be came through the analysis of discrete models, which showed the remarkable fact that the statistics of $\mathfrak{h}(\cdot)$ are related to statistics in random matrix theory.
+The first work that set the grounds of this link is the work of Baik-Deift-Johansson \cite{BDJ99} on the statistics of the {\it longest increasing subsequence in a random permutation} of length $n$ (also known as {\it ``Ulam's problem''}), which exhibited rigorously not only the $n^{1/3}$ scaling but also the link to the {\it Tracy-Widom GUE law}\footnote{GUE stands for {\it Gaussian Unitary Ensemble}}, which describes the asymptotic statistics of the largest eigenvalue of an ensemble of random, hermitian matrices with gaussian entries.
+At the same time the work of Pr\"ahofer and Spohn \cite{PS00, PS02} introduced the {\it Airy process} as the law of the process $\mathfrak{h}(\cdot)$ after subtraction of a certain parabola.
 Crucial in these breakthroughs was a combinatorial algorithm known as the {\it Robinson-Schensted-Knuth corespondence} ($\rsk$).
 This is a correspondence between (generalised) permutations and a pair of {\it Young tableaux} (with the latter being an object of central importance in representation theory).
-The link to probability and KPZ emerges from the fact that the length of a longest increasing subsequence in a permutation is encoded via a certain observable in the Young tableaux (the length of its {\it first row}) when viewed as the image of a permutation under the Robinson-Schensted-Knuth correspondence.
+The link to probability and KPZ emerges from the fact that the length of a longest increasing subsequence in a permutation is encoded via a certain observable in the Young tableaux (the common length of their {\it first rows}) when viewed as the image of a permutation under the Robinson-Schensted-Knuth correspondence.
 The significance of this correspondence, though, goes into much greater depths as it encodes a profound structure shared by models in the KPZ class, which otherwise would remain hidden.